-Usually you will pay for water if you order it in a bar or restaurant, but it’s pretty cheap, usually about 2€ for a large bottle.
+Normally you will pay for water if you order it in a bar or restaurant, but it’s pretty cheap, about 2€ for a large bottle.

 Wine is also surprisingly affordable in restaurants in Rome, with house wines starting at under 10€ a jug/bottle and even fairly good bottled wines starting at around 16 Euros a bottle.

 quite affordable, even now that there is a whole new craft-beer craze